-Basic theory for high efficiency includes: the spanloader, that distributes load from wingtip to wingtip, Laminar-Flow Control: (30% increase in efficiency) termed "The Holy Grail of Aerodynamics"iv, the highest possible Aspect Ratio (AR) and flight in ground effect (10% near the ground).
+Basic theory for high efficiency includes: the spanloader, that distributes load from wingtip to wingtip, Laminar-Flow Control: (30% increase in efficiency) termed "The Holy Grail of Aerodynamics"^{iv}, the highest possible Aspect Ratio (AR) and perhaps flight in ground effect (10% near the ground).
 No aircraft has implemented all these well known factors.

-The high air density near the ground counters the benefits of flight in ground effect.
-High altitude has the best efficiency.
-Metric units are not normally used in this paper.
+Metric units are not used in this paper.
 Standard shipping containers are in English units.
 Standard shipping containers are counted in Twenty-foot Equivalent Units (TEU).
-The base unit measures 20 ft. long $\times$ 8 ft. wide and usually 8.5 ft. high.
+The base unit measures 20 ft. long \times 8 ft. wide and usually 8.5 ft. high.
 Most are double units - 40 ft. long, some extra long 45 and 53 ft. and some extra high 9.5 ft.
 The average container load is 30,000 lb.
 The maximum load is 80,000 lb.

-Blended Wing Body
+Blended Wing Body efficiency

-A BWB spanloader described by: R. H. Liebeck of The Boeing Company, Huntington Beach, California 92647 in a paper inThe JOURNAL OF AIRCRAFT Vol. 41, No. 1, January-February 2004 Design of the Blended Wing Body Subsonic Transport.v That suggested design is for 800 passengers and 7000 mile range.
+A BWB spanloader described by: R. H. Liebeck of The Boeing Company, Huntington Beach, California 92647 in a paper inThe JOURNAL OF AIRCRAFT Vol. 41, No. 1, January-February 2004 Design of the Blended Wing Body Subsonic Transport.^v That suggested design is for 800 passengers and 7000 mile range.
 Very large passenger loads have been found undesirable.
-However the proposed aircraft has sufficient internal volume for 10 containers.
-The following changes the range in that paper from 7000 miles to 3000 miles since fuel stops are acceptable for air cargo.
-On the basis of that paper's computation, ten TEU can be transported 3000 miles for a fuel burn of 100,000 lb. or 10,000 lb. each.
+On the basis of that paper's computation, ten TEU can be transported at high speed 3000 miles for a fuel burn of 100,000 lb. or 10,000 lb. each.
 Laminar Flow Control could reduce that by 30% for a fuel burn per TEU about 7000 lb.
 This is less fuel than a Highway Truck would use and would make the trip ten times faster!
 Trucks would also require the labor of about 25 man days.
+ConcordLiftTM at one forth the speed has on sixteenth the drag and required energy, fuel.